-One of the analyses below aims at measuring the lifetime of conceptual gaps, where the closure of such gaps can be considered a new idea - i.e., a previously unexplored connection between words is made.
-To do so, I exploit recent methods in topological data analysis, specifically the use of persistent homology to measure the creation and filling of gaps in a conceptual network, based on previous work in topology and computational linguistics (Carlsson, 2009; Christianson, Sizemore Blevins and Bassett, 2020).
+One of the analyses below aims at measuring the lifetime of conceptual gaps.
+To do so, I exploit recent methods in topological data analysis, specifically the use of persistent homology to measure the creation and filling of gaps in a conceptual network, based on previous work in topology and computational linguistics (Carlsson, 2009; Christianson, Sizemore Blevins and

+Bassett, 2020).
 The process is as follows.
 First, I build a concept network (or "filtration"): based on the text data, I measure the first time a word is introduced (that is, a new node is created in the concept network) and the first time it co-occurs with any other node (a new edge appears in the network).
 With the times of introduction and co-occurrence, the relative distance between any two points is measured - thus creating a sparse matrix with about 65,000,000 distances.
 The goal is to understand how long it takes between the formation of a new gap (a disconnected component is added to the network, or a network gap appears through new nodes) and the time it is filled (the previously disconnected component is linked to an existing component).
 I refer to this as the lifetime of a knowledge gap.
-An intuitive representation is in Figure 4.
+An intuitive representation is in Figure 5.
 As a concrete example, it took 54 years for 'tuberculosis' and 'bacterium' to co-occur in a text.